Daniel Patterson (naval officer)

-Daniel Todd Patterson (March 6, 1786 – August 25, 1839) was an officer in the United States Navy during the Quasi-War with France, the First Barbary War, and the War of 1812.
+Daniel Todd Patterson (March 6, 1786 – August 25, 1839) was a United States Navy officer who served during the Quasi-War, First Barbary War, and War of 1812.

 Early life

 Patterson was born on Long Island, New York.
 He was a son of John Patterson and Catherine (née Livingston) Patterson (1744–1832).
 His father was a younger brother of Walter Patterson, who was the first Royal Governor of Prince Edward Island (then named St. John's Island).
-John and Walter came to America in the 1750s from Ramelton or Rathmullan, County Donegal, Ireland, and served in the British Army in the French and Indian War.
+John and Walter came to America in the 1750s from Ramelton or Rathmullan, County Donegal, and served in the British Army during the French and Indian War.

 His paternal grandfather was Robert Livingston, 3rd Lord of the Livingston Manor.
 His maternal aunt, Mary Livingston, was the wife of James Duane, a respected lawyer, patriot, New York politician, and judge.

 Career

 As acting midshipman, he joined the sloop of war Delaware, June 11, 1799, to cruise against French privateers and warships in the West Indies to August 1800.
 Appointed a midshipman on August 20, 1800 (warrant subsequently altered to take rank from date of his original entry, June 11, 1799).
 After the war, was one of the midshipmen retained in the Navy under the Peace Establishment Act, signed by President Adams in one of his last official acts, on March 3, 1801.
 On close of the Quasi-War with France, he resumed nautical studies, then had blockade duty off Tripoli in Constellation and Philadelphia.
 On October 13, 1803, he fell prisoner upon capture of Philadelphia, commanded by William Bainbridge, when the vessel ran aground on an uncharted reef off the coast of Tripoli, and remained a captive of the Barbary pirates until the American victory over Tripoli in 1805.

-Upon returning home, he spent much of his following years on station at New Orleans, Louisiana, where he took command after the outbreak of the War of 1812.
+Upon returning home, he spent much of his following years on a posting to the New Orleans station (US Navy), where he took command after the outbreak of the War of 1812.
 He was promoted to Lieutenant in 1807.
 On March 21, 1808, he was ordered to report to the New Orleans station, under the command of Captain David Porter.
 He was in semi-independent command of a flotilla of gunboats based in Natchez, Mississippi from about January 1810 to February 1811.

 On July 24, 1813, Patterson was promoted from Lieutenant to Master Commandant.
 On October 18, 1813, he was given command of the Naval Station at New Orleans.
-On September 16, 1814, Patterson raided the base of the pirate Jean Laffite at Barataria Bay, in cooperation with Colonel Ross, capturing six schooners and other small craft.
-In that same month, he refused Andrew Jackson's request to send his few naval units to Mobile Bay where Patterson knew they would be bottled up by a superior British fleet.
+On September 16, 1814, Patterson raided the base of the pirate Jean Laffite at Barataria Bay, in cooperation with Colonel George T. Ross, capturing six schooners and other small craft.
+In that same month, he refused Andrew Jackson's request to send his few naval units to Mobile Bay where Patterson knew they would be bottled up by a superior Royal Navy fleet.
 Patterson's naval assets were limited to six gunboats, a schooner, a sloop, as well as the USS Carolina (1812) and USS Louisiana (1812).